jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Step mentions dumpster/debris documentation but doesn't enforce it **Insurance Risk:** Insurance disputes quantity of materials removed (reduces billing) **Question for You:** Should we require debris documentation photos?
-- [ ] YES - Photo of dumpster load or debris pile + quantity tracking
+- [ ] YES - Photo of dumpster load or debris pile + quantity tracking - yes
 - [ ] NO - Not necessary for billing
 - [ ] CONDITIONAL - Only for large demo jobs (>10 bags/cubic yards)

-**Your Input:** How should we document debris?
+**Your Input:** How should we document debris? yes, based off the disposal method.
-- [ ] Photo of full dumpster with load visible
+- [ ] Photo of full dumpster with load visible - only if dumpster is selected
-- [ ] Photo of debris bags with count visible
+- [ ] Photo of debris bags with count visible - ask for picture and for amount of bags
-- [ ] Photo of materials staged for removal (pre-disposal)
+- [ ] Photo of materials staged for removal (pre-disposal) - this should ask any materials not place in bags, if so please take pictures and then prompt
 - [ ] Weight tickets from disposal facility (for billing proof)
 - [ ] Other: _________________________________